 Well basically alternative energy sources are types of energy fuels that can be used instead of burning fossil fuels or the splitting of atoms.
 But alternative energy sources are not all the same as their applications, economics and energy output are all different.
 There are several popular alternative energy sources such as: biomass, wind, solar energy, geothermal, and hydro power.

-The earliest energy source was wood for heating, light and cooking, but overuse has led to extensive global deforestation.
+The earliest energy source was of couse wood, in the form of trees, logs, branches, etc. This potential energy source was used extensively for heating, light (flames) and the cooking of food.
+But excessive overuse of this energy source has led to extensive global deforestation.
 Mostly an alternative energy source does not emit carbon dioxide or poisonous emissions into the atmosphere, with the exception of biomass fuels.
 Then the most common forms of alternative energy sources being:-

 Alternative Forms of Energy – Solar

 - Solar Energy – Solar energy is by far the biggest domestic use of alternative energy.
 The radiant energy derived from sunlight is converted into electrical energy using solar photovoltaic cells and PV panels producing a type of alternative energy commonly known as “solar power”.
 This solar power can then be used to power our homes and workplaces….
 Learn More >>

 - Solar Heating – Solar thermal heating uses the energy of the sun to heat water or other fluids such as a thermal oil flowing through a set of thermally conducting pipes enclosed within a solar panel or reflective dish.
 Solar water heating is a cost effective way to generate lots of cheap hot water for your home just using the power of the sun….
 Learn More >>